ax-ri/axc/README.md

 A tie allows you to create a rhythm whose duration is the sum of the durations of two other rhythms.
 To create one, use the `tie` keyword followed by the two rhythms to combine.
 Note that these rhythms can be tie also, allowing you to chain ties.
 For instance `tie(!4 !8)`, `tie(!4 !4)`, `tie(!2 tie(!4 !8))`.

 A dot is a special kind of tie: a rhythm with a dot has a duration multiplied by `1.5`.
 To create a dotted rhythm, use the `dot` keyword followed by the rhythm.
 Note that you can dot any rhythm, event a tie or another dot.
 For instance, `dot(!4)`, `dot(tie(!4, !8))`, `dot(dot(!2))`.

+_Note_: To write non-binary rhythms, like `triplet` for instance, you can use the fact that any number can be used in a rhythm specifier.
+For instance, as `!8` is two times shorter than `!4`, then a triplet can be made with `!12`.
+To write a whole triplet, you can use `!12 (c e sol)`.
+The same goes for other tuplet.

 ### Keywords list